nikkeijin/google-sheets-cms/README.md

 # Google Sheet as CMS

 This is a project which I made to use Google Sheet as CMS.
-You can even use this project to create a Google Sheet Management which would filter your data.
-And this is what I did to show a example of.
+You can even use this project to create a Google Sheet Management System which would filter your data.
+And this is what I did to show an example of.

 Note: In this exemple I am using Vue.js to fetch the Google Sheet API, but feel free to use whatever you feel confortable with, such as React.